Did Merlin Exist?

 10. Merlinus Arturius

-Even if he never existed at all, the stories surrounding Merlin bring our attention to the historical context of the era: like the hunger for territory, for instance, supernatural belief, Celtic in-fighting, religious tension, Irish piracy and of course the Anglo-Saxon wars.
-For me, personally, Geoffrey of Monmouth's development of Merlin and his other heroes most likely characterised the spirit of such a past, a zeitgeist.
-It's comparable to Gandalf, from Tolkien's legendarium, whose name was taken from the Völuspá of the Poetic Edda's.
-Above all, Gandalf is a reinvigoration himself, a modern shape shifted expression of the old one eyed runemaster himself, Odin, the wanderer and prime god of the vikings.
+Even if this compelling character never existed at all, the stories that surround him bring our attention to the historical context of those times: like the hunger for territory, for instance, supernatural belief, Celtic in-fighting, religious tension, Irish piracy and of course the Anglo-Saxon wars and invasion.
+For me, personally, Geoffrey of Monmouth's development of Merlin, and his other heroes, most likely a zeitgeist.

 Arthurian characters have had their fair share of reboots and retcons; the wild man Myrddin, Derfel the warrior and, the warlord, Arthur; they've all differed over the centuries.
 We may never uncover an exact history.
-It's up to us as individuals to make up our own minds
+It's up to us as individuals to make up our own minds.

 The latest depiction of Merlin in the recent Winter King TV show, is portrayed by a person of a different heritage to the archetypal Merlin and discontent has rained down across review websites.
 Cornwell and supporters of the casting choice forwarded the case that the Winter King took place very shortly after the Romans left Britain.
 Cool.
 It is a respectable theory that people of colour were in Roman ranks.
 However, the times are off.
 Rome withdrew in 410 CE, but the story is set in the latter part of the fifth century continuing into the sixth, generations later.
 After generations of breeding with the native women Merlin, would have most likely resembled his archetype.
-The apologetics fail, leaving doubt that the casting was nothing other than a bending of the knee to modern inclusivity and wokism
+The apologetics fail, leaving doubt that the casting was nothing other than a bending of the knee to modern inclusivity and wokism.

 The evidence proving the presence of African or Romano-African soldiers, individuals or black communities is lacking—yet, this doesn't mean they did not exist.
 Bede, Gildas and Tacitus are highly sourced historical writers who Bernard Cornwall must have used to shape The Winter King, but I cannot find anything in their sources online or in my own books.
 Eitherway, this avenue doesn't need exploration, Bernard Cornwell originally did Merlin traditionally in print, but then, sold the character off, which is what good authors are supposed to do, to be fair.